Cashing in or unlocking your pension

 Cashing in your pension, or unlocking your pension as it is also known, are misleading phrases, since in most instances, it means taking your pension lump sum, and/or taking an income, and usually taking it earlier than expected.

-For most people, it is not possible to cash in or unlock all of your pension.
-However, regardless of the type of scheme you currently have, provided you're 55 or over, you can normally unlock/take your pension benefits in one way or another.
-How you take these benefits will depend on the type of scheme you have.
+For most people over the age of 55, , it is now possible to cash in or unlock all of your pension.
+How you take these benefits will depend on the type of scheme you have, and how you want to take benefits.

 Many people cash in (unlock) their pensions to: